What, exactly, did Hashem mean by, "the fourth generation"?

-Ramban and Rashbam: The fourth generation of the sinning Kena'anim, since it is the way of Hashem to "visit the sins of the fathers on the children, the grandchildren and the great-grandchildren", 2 to give them a chance 3 to do Teshuvah.
+Ramban and Rashbam: Only upon the fourth generation of the sinning Cana'anim, would B'nei Yisrael return.
+It is the way of Hashem to "visit the sins of the fathers on the children, the grandchildren and the great-grandchildren," 3 to give them a chance 4 to do Teshuvah.
 5

 Since they would not return until four hundred years, the number of generations (of Yisrael) makes no difference.
-In fact the four generations (of Kena'anim) plus the reason for the delay given in the Pasuk itself (their sin is not yet complete) explains why they had to wait four hundred years (Rashbam).
+In fact, the four generations (of Cana'anim) plus the reason for the delay given in the Pasuk itself (their sin is not yet complete) explains why they had to wait four hundred years (Rashbam).

 Why does the Torah mention specifically the Emori?

 Ramban #1: They were the strongest of the Kena'ani nations.

 Ramban #2: They were the first that Yisrael captured (Sichon and Og).

 QUESTIONS ON RASHI

 Rashi writes: "'The fourth generation shall return here' -Go and calculate Yaakov's generations